victor-hart/PdM/README.md

 devtools::install_github("forvis/PdM", build_vignettes = TRUE)
 ```

+The PdM package also provides interactive graphical user interface (web-application) developed by using Shiny (Cerulean theme).
 To use interactive graphical user interface of the PdM package use:
 ```r
 library(PdM)
 runShinyPdM()